 - 25.1 million

 The political stability that Côte d'Ivoire has experienced since 2012 has led to a strong economic growth.
 In 2016, the country adopted a new National Development Plan (NDP), designed to transform Côte d'Ivoire into a middle-income economy by 2020 and accelerate human capital development and social well-being.
 However, development is not inclusive and deep inequalities persist.
 Half of the population is living below the national poverty line and gender inequality rates remain one of the highest.

 The government’s sectorial efforts in achieving Sustainable Development Goal 2 (SDG 2) led to notable improvements in various sectors.
-Between 2012 and 2016, stunting and wasting rates dropped to 21.6% and 6% respectively, while exclusive breastfeeding rates almost doubled from 12% to 23.5%, highlighting the efforts made to break the cycle of malnutrition through a focus on the first 1,000 days of life.
-Food insecurity rate has also declined from 12.8% in 2015 to 10.8% in 2018 and severe food insecurity disappeared.
+Between 2012 and 2016, stunting and wasting rates dropped to 21.6 percent and 6 percent respectively, while exclusive breastfeeding rates almost doubled from 12 percent to 23.5 percent, highlighting the efforts made to break the cycle of malnutrition through a focus on the first 1,000 days of life.
+The food-insecurity rate has also declined, from 12.8 percent in 2015 to 10.8 percent in 2018, and severe food insecurity disappeared.

 Nonetheless, malnutrition and food insecurity remain a challenge with significant regional disparities.
 Rural communities, notably in western and northern Côte d’Ivoire, are disproportionally more affected and vulnerable.